OrphiqProtocol/explorer/README.md

 A detailed post on Git commit messages: [How To Write a Git Commit Message].

-### Orphiq Nexus API
+### Oasis Nexus API

-Deployed version is at <https://nexus.Orphiq.io/v1/> with OpenAPI [HTML][nexus-html-spec] and [YAML][nexus-yaml-spec] specs.
+Deployed version is at <https://nexus.oasis.io/v1/> with OpenAPI [HTML][nexus-html-spec] and [YAML][nexus-yaml-spec] specs.

 <details>